OmarIsmailAbdelrahman/MTC-Competiton/README.md

 We aimed to use wav2vec2 as it had achieved state-of-the-art on multiple datasets and had implementations and documentations from popular libraries and sources like pytorch and huggingface.
 However, due to the limitations of not using pre-trained models, we faced issues and instability in the pre-training stage of wav2vec2.
+After searching for other models, we found [FAdam](#2-fadam-optimizer-2) which is an optimizer that greatly improves the model performance and stability.
+We attempted to use FAdam with wav2vec2 and it improved the stability for more steps, but it still faces the same issue.
-- Encountered instability, leading to issues with the gradient and NaN values.
+- Encountered instability, leading to issues with the gradients and NaN values.
 - Instability occurred after 100 steps with FAdam and 300 steps with WAdam.

 <p align="center">